danielshaya/reactivejournal/README.md

 ## Acknowlegments

-Special thanks to my friend and ex-collegue Peter Lawrey for inspiring me with his Chronicle libraries which underpin RxRecorder.
+Special thanks to my friend and ex-collegue [Peter Lawrey](https://stackoverflow.com/users/57695/peter-lawrey) for inspiring me with his [Chronicle libraries](https://github.com/OpenHFT) which underpin RxJournal.

-To those behind RxJava in particular to Tomasz Nurkiewicz for his talks and book which opened my eyes to RxJava.
+To those behind [RxJava](https://github.com/ReactiveX/RxJava) in particular to [Tomasz Nurkiewicz](http://www.nurkiewicz.com) for his talks and book which opened my eyes to RxJava.

 ## Downloading the project